satvikandi/Hello/README.md

 ![Alt text] [img12]

-The build ensures the app_canary is deployed on the canary server
+The build ensures the app_canary.js is deployed on the canary server.

 ![Alt text] [img8]

-We can see the app_canary.js running on Canary server i.e http://52.5.160.173:5000/
+We can see the app_canary.js running on Canary server i.e http://52.5.160.173:5000/.

 ![Alt text] [img11]

 ### 5. Canary Analysis

-We use the app to monitor CPU and memory utilization on the canary server periodically.
-This app runs on http://52.5.160.173:3000/.
-The default app running here is the production app i.e. app.js.
+We run the monitoring app main.js to monitor CPU and memory utilization on the canary server periodically.
+This is used to view the deployed on production accessible via http://52.5.160.173:3000/.

 ![Alt text] [img13]

 ![Alt text] [img14]

-The threshold to kill the canary has been set to 90 for the CPU utilization.
+The threshold to kill the canary, that runs on canary_server's port 5000, has been set to 90 to match against the current CPU utilization.
 The canary is killed once this threshold is crossed.

 ![Alt text] [img15]